QuoteCall

 Safest Neighborhoods in Marietta, GA

-The best neighborhoods to live in are almost all outside the reaches of downtown.
+The best neighborhoods in Marietta are almost all outside the reaches of downtown.
 The outer reaches of the city are all housing developments of varying cost, but nearly all of them are middle to upper class specific.
 In these neighborhoods, you can rest easy knowing you, your children, and your property are well protected.

 Best Marietta Neighborhoods to Live In

-• East Spring Lake – A subdivision consisting of 200 homes located on one of the most scenic and dramatic landscapes in metro Atlanta.
+• East Spring Lake - A subdivision consisting of 200 homes located on one of the most scenic and dramatic landscapes in metro Atlanta.
 The neighborhood is designed around three lakes, featuring an eight acre entry lake.
-Many residents are involved in our active tennis leagues, youth swim team programs, and community social events and there is almost no crime to speak of.
+Many residents are involved in our active tennis leagues, youth swim team programs, and community social events, and there is almost no crime to speak of.

-• Oak Creek – The estates in Oak Creek are some of the most expensive in the city.
-Ranging from $250,000 to $2,000,000 the estates all come with a good bit of land and many of the areas are gated.
+• Oak Creek - The estates in Oak Creek are some of the most expensive in the city.
+Ranging from $250,000 to $2,000,000, the estates all come with a good bit of land, and many of the areas are gated.
 It’s rare to hear of anything other than the occasional attempted burglary or property vandalism.

 • Princeton Lakes - The Lakes are a residential community perfect for the middle class.
 Check out their website to see all they have to offer, including the safe schools that fall in their area, and the HOA you’d be a part of.
 Police do a great job patrolling the community and keeping crime down to the minimum.